yumimobi/Developer-doc/Yumi Platform Annotation/BAIDU .md

    The platform itself generates the DSA private key public key in PEM format.
 6. Account Currency

-   On the [BaiDU](http://mssp.baidu.com/home/developer.html#/account/list) platform, when the above account information is registered, the selected settlement currency is used for exchange rate conversion.
+   On the [BaiDU platform](http://mssp.baidu.com/home/developer.html#/account/list) , when the above account information is registered, the selected settlement currency is used for exchange rate conversion.